Planning a weekend in Chicago, but unsure what to do to maximize your time?

 This is a great photo opportunity.
 You’ll see the downtown skyline, Millennium Park, Soldier Field, Navy Pier, and the entire sweeping coast of Lake Michigan.

-Tip: visit in the morning for beautiful morning views of the city, as a bonus, you’ll avoid long lines by doing this first thing in the morning.
+Insider Tip: Visit in the morning for beautiful early views of the city.
+As a bonus, you’ll avoid long lines by doing this first thing in the morning.

 All visitors are required to go through a security line, which will add some time onto your visit.
 We recommend reserving about an hour and a half for this attraction, including wait time in the morning.